What is Infertility?

 To improve your chances of making good sperm, you can do simple things like

-• Stay at a good weight: Some studies show that a higher body mass index (BMI) is linked to fewer sperm and less moving of sperm.
+- Maintain your weight: Some studies show that a higher body mass index (BMI) is linked to fewer sperm and less movement of sperm

 What can't be done?